Xilinx/SDSoC_Examples/getting_started/row_array_2d/README.md

 UltraScale+ 102|zcu102|SDx 2016.4

-Board targeted by default = ***xilinx:xil-accel-rd-ku115:4ddr-xpr:3.2***
+Board targeted by default = ***zc706***

 *NOTE:* The board/device used for compilation can be changed by adding the DEVICES variable to the make command as shown below
 ```
-make DEVICES=<device name>
+make PLATFORM=<device name>
 ```
-where the *DEVICES* variable accepts either 1 device from the table above or a comma separated list of device names.
+where the *DEVICES* variable accepts one device.

 ## 4. DESIGN FILE HIERARCHY
 Application code is located in the src directory.
-Accelerator binary files will be compiled to the xclbin directory.
-The xclbin directory is required by the Makefile and its contents will be filled during compilation.
-A listing of all the files in this example is shown below
+Application executable and hardware function binary files are placed in a folder which is flow specific.
+For emulation directory name is "emu" in case of hardware flow "hw"
 ```
 .temp.sh.swp
 Makefile